tdreyno/druyan/README.md

 ```
 // The side-effect generating function.
 function log(msg) {

-  // What gets called when effects are being executed.
-  return function() {

   // A representation of the effect, but not the execution.
   return effect(
     // An effect name.
 Helps when writing tests and middleware.
     "log",

     // The data associated with the effect.
 Also good for tests and middleware.
     msg,

     // Finally, the method which will execute the effect
     () => console.log(msg)
   );
-  }
 }
 ```